Two Elko County men convicted of cockfighting charges

 One man, Hector Hugo Ramirez-De La Torre, also was found guilty of drug trafficking charges and possessing a firearm by a prohibited person, the Elko Daily Free Press reported.

-The jury failed to reach a verdict in Elko County District Court on drug charges for the other, Jorge Landeros Ruiz.
+The jury failed to reach a verdict in Elko County District Court on drug charges for the other man, Jorge Landeros Ruiz.
 But prosecutors said Friday they intend to retry him on two felony counts of drug trafficking and one felony count of maintaining a place for unlawful use of a controlled substance.

-Defense attorneys argued the men were only taking orders from higher-ups in an unspecified Mexican cartel that was running the operation, and feared for their safety if they disobeyed.
+Defense attorneys argued the men were only taking orders from higher-ups in an unspecified Mexican cartel that was running the operation and feared for their safety if they disobeyed.

 A third man, Eduardo Ruiz, pleaded guilty earlier to two drug charges and five charges of unlawful killing or maiming of an animal.
 He was sentenced to six to 18 years in prison.

-All three were arrested in a drug raid in Osino about 15 miles (24 kilometers) northeast of Elko in March 2019 when law officers set up an undercover operation and controlled purchase of drugs.
+All three were arrested in a drug raid in Osino about 15 miles (24 kilometers) northeast of Elko in March 2019 when law officers set up an undercover operation and controlled the purchase of drugs.

 Law officers discovered the cockfighting operation during the raid.
 They found more than 500 chickens and four horses and ended up euthanizing 248 roosters along with a horse in poor physical condition.
 They also confiscated 8.8 pounds (4 kilograms) of methamphetamine, $13,000 in cash and eight firearms.